adelra/iden/README.md

 ## Contributing

 Contributions are welcome!
 This project uses `pytest` for testing and `ruff` and `black` for linting and formatting.
 Please feel free to open an issue or submit a pull request.

+## Credits
+- Logo created by Grok
+- Thanks Copilot for reviewing my code
+- Thanks Gemini CLI for helping me with bug fixes and tests